gabegm/gabriel/content/posts/Geospatial-Intelligence-Recap.md

 ## What is your general advice for students who'd like to start a career as a Data Scientist?

-Do not be disheartened by all the information available, no one knows everything, but you must be open to accepting that you will never need to stop learning.
-The most important skill for a Data Scientist to have isn't Python, nor is it Machine Learning.
-SQL is the most critical skill to have when working with data.
+First, an attitude: do not be disheartened by all the information available, no one knows everything, but you must be open to accepting that you will never need to stop learning.

+Second, the most important skill for a Data Scientist to have isn’t Python, nor is it Machine Learning.
+It's SQL.
+Knowing how to manipulate data through SQL is the most critical skill to have when working with data.
 You will be constantly querying databases on the job and the most common way to do that will be SQL.
-There is also a lot you can do in SQL to provide the business with insights before needed to look into more technical approaches such as Machine Learning.
+There is also a lot you can do in SQL to provide the business with insights before you will even need to think about looking into more technical approaches such as Machine Learning.

 My personal advice would be to understand the various data roles that exist and the differences between them.
-Data Science gets a lot of hype, but there's a lot of other roles which are just as important.
+Data Science gets a lot of hype, but there’s a lot of other roles which are just as important.
 I will try to give my own personal breakdown for each role, however these will differ from one company to another.

 * Data Engineer
   * Builds and maintains the data platform